12 Resistance Band Back Exercises | Banded Back Workout at Home

 Face Pull back exercise with resistance band

 Secure the band at waist height and stand square on holding the band in front of you.
-Pull the band towards your face, lifting your elbows and keeping your back straight.
-Hold the final position, squeezing your shoulder blades together, then return to start.
-Standing further away increases the resistance.
+Pull the band up towards your face, flaring your elbows out at the same time and keeping your back straight.
+Hold in the final position for a second, squeezing your shoulder blades together, then return to start.
+Standing further away increases the resistance, making the exercise more difficult.

 #4 Lat Pull Down